A little while ago I thought, “wouldn’t it be great to make something out of pewter? I want to play with resin, too. Maybe I can use them together?”

 The fun part for me (which given my other posts about blacksmithing, should come as no surprise); heat up and melting metal!

 All I used was an old saucepan on a camping stove.
 Pewter has a ridiculously low melting point (170–230 °C), so doesn’t take much time to reach a liquid state.
-From there, it was just a case of pour on the mould.
+From there, it was just a case of pouring on the mould.

 Drinking cider while pouring hot melt.
 What could possibly go wrong?